 - People feeling compelled to know everything.

-- There is growing dismissal of trust in objective inquiry.
+- There is growing dismissal of trust in an objective inquiry.

 - And false dichotomies are used during emotional arguments. (you’re either with us or against us)